 Each year, typically 140 students (six classes) will join the College at age 11.
 About 30% of these children will come from maintained primary schools, a further 30% from independent preparatory schools and approximately 40% from St George’s Junior School.
 A large number of schools feed into the College.

 Families are encouraged to have their first introduction to the College by attending one of the Open Mornings in April or September, which offer prospective families an informal visit to the College with tours and a chance to talk to staff.
 The Headmistress makes an address to families at intervals throughout the morning.
 Parents may also wish to request a smaller-group appointment with the Headmistress, usually after the family has first attended an Open Morning; a short tour with younger students can also be arranged at this time.

-When parents feel that St George’s is a strong possible choice for their son or daughter, they are encouraged to register online.
-Registration must take place before 30 November when the child is in Year 6.
+When parents feel that St George’s is a strong possible choice for their child, they are encouraged to register online.
+Registration must take place before 1 November when the child is in Year 6.
 Pupils at the Junior School are automatically registered for entry to the College and no action is required.